-Employment has been stable over the past few years and has increased over the past 12 months.
+Employment has been stable over the past few years and has remained so over the past 12 months.
+When newer data is available it will show steep job losses due to Covid 19.

 • Employment by sector:

 The largest sector of employment is: